-Arctic Cat recommends only authorized Arctic Cat Wildcat dealers perform hydraulic brake service.
+Only authorized dealers perform hydraulic brake service.
 Failure to properly repair brake systems can result in loss of control causing severe injury or death.

 REMOVING/DISASSEMBLING

 1. Secure the vehicle on a support stand to elevate the wheel; then remove the wheel.